andrewjahn/AndysBrainBook/docs/Practicals/ROI_Analysis/Overview.rst

 ***CONCEPT: DOUBLE-DIPPING (AKA BIASED OR CIRCULAR ANALYSIS)***

-Before we go, I want to point out a potential pitfall with ROI analyses that you should avoid: non-independence, or biased ROI analyses.
+One potential pitfall with ROI analyses that you should avoid is called non-independence, or biased ROI analyses.
 You may also hear them referred to as circular ROI analyses.
 This is a very important conceptual and statistical issue that has a long history going back a decade.

 The problem is this.
 Let’s say that you’ve just run a whole-brain analysis of Left-Right, and you get a contrast map that looks like this, nice and significant, thresholded at p < 0.001 and even doing all that stuff Eklund talked about.
 So you know you have an effect, but let’s say you didn’t have a hypothesis going into the experiment about where you would find the effect.
 What you may be tempted to do is use the voxels that passed your significance threshold as an ROI, and then run inferential statistics on parameters extracted from that ROI.
 This is a biased analysis because these voxels by definition are going to have significant results; and furthermore it is likely they will contain noise that biases their effect size to be artificially high, and it’s impossible to tell how much.
 Any inference you do in this ROI will therefore be invalid.
 There are a couple of ways to avoid this problem, such as creating an anatomical region or a sphere based on the peak coordinates from another study like we just did.